maxlu2k/maxlu2k/README.md

 # Hi there 👋, i'm **Lus**
 #### *Welcome to my GitHub ^^*
 I'm a newbie.
- Currently, I'am studying application software at FPT University.
+ Currently, I'am studying application software at FPT Polytechnic.
 I also love coding, if you are like me contact me, we can exchange knowledge and learn more. **Nice to meet you !**

 ## Skill
-* HTML
+* HTML/CSS, Bootstrap.
-* CSS
+* Java core, Java Spring boot, SQL Server, MySQL, Hibernate, JSP/Servlet
-* JAVA / JS
+* Angular

 - 🌱 I’m currently learning java
 - 💬 Ask me about Ask me about anything, if I know I will answer